-At the Twenty-Sixth Meeting of the SCCS in The Bahamas in October 2001, recognising the demands being made on National Statistical Offices in the context of the establishment of the CSME, the SCCS commenced the preparation of a Resolution which urged Governments of the Region, inter alia, to give priority to the strengthening of national statistical systems, particularly NSOs to undertake the collection, processing, analysis and dissemination of statistics and to provide the NSOs with the human, material, technical and financial resources and logistics to produce the data required by users.
+National Statistical Offices in the context of the establishment of the CSME, the SCCS commenced the preparation of a Resolution which urged Governments of the Region, inter alia, to give priority to the strengthening of national statistical systems, particularly NSOs, to undertake the collection, processing, analysis and dissemination of statistics and to provide the NSOs with the human, material, technical and financial resources and logistics to produce the data required by users.

 This Resolution on Statistical Development was further developed by the SCCS and was presented to and passed by the Fifteenth Meeting of the Caribbean Community Council of Ministers in 2005.
-Statistical capacity building is a strategic driver in sustaining the production and dissemination of statistics in the CSS.
+Sustainable Capacity Building is a strategic driver in sustaining the production and dissemination of statistics in the CSS.

 IDPs have provided substantive support in some areas to statistical capacity-building either through the CARICOM Secretariat, directly to Member States or through other organisations.
-While this support has contributed significantly to improvement in the availability of statistics in some countries, data gaps still exist due to a number of reasons including, increasing demands for statistics in new and existing areas, resources constraints, specifically staffing and funding for statistical operations; difficulties in implementing updated international methodological frameworks.
+While this support has contributed significantly to improvement in the availability of statistics in some countries, data gaps still exist due to a number of reasons including, increasing demands for statistics in new and existing areas, resources constraints, specifically staffing and funding for statistical operations and difficulties in implementing updated international methodological frameworks.

-The SCCS and the CARICOM Advisory Group on Statistics (AGS) have identified mechanisms that can sustain capacity-building such as the establishment of Centres of Excellence, online knowledge base and e-training.
-Essentially the elements of the Action Plan for Statistics should form the foundation of this driver in so far as they address staffing, training, and statistical education at the primary, secondary and tertiary levels, among other issues.
+The SCCS and the AGS have identified mechanisms that can sustain capacity-building such as the establishment of Centres of Excellence (CoE), online knowledge base and e-training.
+Essentially, the elements of the Action Plan for Statistics should form the foundation of this driver in so far as they address staffing, training, and statistical education at the primary, secondary and tertiary levels, among other issues.

-Challenges experienced by some countries relative to staff-turnover and retention should also be addressed as part of a wider Human Resource Development Strategy that should ensure that trained staff are given incentives to remain in the profession at the NSO.
+Challenges experienced by some countries relative to staff-turnover and retention should also be addressed as part of a wider Human Resource Development (HRD) Strategy that should ensure that trained staff are given incentives to remain in the profession at the NSO.
 The key elements of this driver will seek to:

-- Undertake a gap analysis to determine the skills and competencies that are required to sustain the current and planned programmes and to identify the statistical capacity needs of the CSS; - Assess the institutional, organisational and technical readiness of national statistical systems to move to the next level of maturity with regards to modernization, making use of available assessment tools; - Enable the development of a systematic programme of capacity-building for successful transformation of the CSS and which should have a clear and direct link to succession planning; - Enhance the capacity of the CSS to produce quality statistics on a sustainable basis; - Formally establish and make operational the Centres of Excellence in Statistics; - Develop and advance a system of training, capacity-building, knowledge base through the establishment of the virtual CARICOM Institute for Statistical Training and Research (e-CISTAR), inclusive of an Online Knowledge Base and accredited training courses in collaboration with universities and existing statistical institutes, to complement traditional technical training methods by leveraging existing and establishing new e-learning platforms;
+- Undertake a gap analysis to determine the skills and competencies that are required to sustain the current and planned programmes and to identify the statistical capacity needs of the CSS; - Assess the institutional, organisational and technical readiness of national statistical systems to move to the next level of maturity with regards to modernisation, making use of available assessment tools;

+- Enable the development of a systematic programme of capacity-building for successful transformation of the CSS and which should have a clear and direct link to succession planning; - Enhance the capacity of the CSS to produce quality statistics on a sustainable basis; - Formally establish and make operational the Centres of Excellence in Statistics; - Develop and advance a system of training, capacity-building, knowledge base through the establishment of the virtual CARICOM Institute for Statistical Training and Research (e-CISTAR), e-CISTAR inclusive of an Online Knowledge Base and accredited training courses in collaboration with universities and existing statistical institutes, to complement traditional technical training methods by leveraging existing and establishing new e-learning platforms;